mattmc3/string.zsh/README.md

 ## Substrings

-Unfortunately, like many areas of Zsh, there are multiple diffent ways to get a substring in Zsh.
+Again, like many areas of Zsh, there are multiple diffent ways to get a substring in Zsh.
 Zsh also refers to substrings as 'parameter subscripting', which makes it difficult to find in the docs.

 In Zsh you get substrings using the `$name[start,end]` syntax, or the `${name:offset:length}` syntax.
 With `$name[start,end]` syntax, `start` and `end` refer to the 1-based index position.
 You can also use negative numbers to index from the end of a string.